evolvingstuff/vdw2/content/posts/50-ng-level-of-vitamin-d-proven-to-fight-many-diseases-whittle.md

 │   inner_content: `((Vitamin D Receptor|A Vitamin D receptor gene can limit how much Vitamin D actually gets to the cells))` │   depth: `1`
 │   children:
-│   ├── LocalLinkNode
+│   ├── AliasedLocalLinkNode
 │   │   full_match: `((Vitamin D Receptor|A Vitamin D receptor gene can limit how much Vitamin D actually gets to the cells))`
-│   │   inner_content: `Vitamin D Receptor|A Vitamin D receptor gene can limit how much Vitamin D actually gets to the cells` │   │   page: `Vitamin D Receptor|A Vitamin D receptor gene can limit how much Vitamin D actually gets to the cells` │   │   children:
+│   │   inner_content: `Vitamin D Receptor|A Vitamin D receptor gene can limit how much Vitamin D actually gets to the cells` │   │   page: `Vitamin D Receptor`
+│   │   children:
 │   │   ├── TextNode
 │   │   │   full_match: `Vitamin D Receptor|A Vitamin D receptor gene can limit how much Vitamin D actually gets to the cells`